 The cost of tuition and fees for eligible dual credit courses will be based upon the current TVCC tuition and fee schedule.
-Each semester, tuition, not fees, will be waived on up to two courses that are offered for dual credit.
+Each semester, tuition, not fees, will be waiver on up to two courses that are offered for dual credit.
 The tuition waiver does not apply to concurrent course enrollments.
-The cost of tuition and fees for embedded dual credit career technology/workforce courses taught at the high school will be waived.
+(College credit only classes) The cost of tuition and fees for embedded dual credit career technology/workforce courses taught at the high school will be waived.

 Students who reside in the TVCC taxing district pay a General Fee per semester hour.
-Students who reside outside the TVCC taxing district pay a General Fee per semester hour, as well as an Out-of-District Fee per semester hour.
+Students who reside outside the TVCC taxing district pay a flat rate of \$60/semester hour.
 Additional fees, dependent upon the course, include internet and lab fees.